-The most common diagnoses for Wraparound Program clients in FY 2022-23 were Stressor and Adjustment (42%) and Depressive disorders (24%).
-These clients were far less likely to have an Anxiety disorder, and more likely to have a Stressor and Adjustment or Oppositional/Conduct disorder as compared to BHS-CY clients overall.
+The most common diagnoses for Wraparound Program clients in FY 2023-24 were Stressor and Adjustment (44%) and Depressive disorders (23%).
+These clients were far less likely to have an Anxiety disorder, and more likely to have a Stressor and Adjustment or Bipolar disorder diagnosis as compared to BHS-CY clients overall.